-Air Quality Index (AQI) Values Levels of Health Concern Colors

-When the AQI is: air quality condition is: look for this color:

-0 - 50 Good Green

-51 - 100 Moderate Yellow

-101 - 150 Unhealthy for Sensitive Groups Orange

-151 - 200 Unhealthy Red

-201 - 300 Very Unhealthy Purple

-301 - 500 Hazardous Maroon
+Air Quality Index (AQI) Values Levels of Health Concern Colors When the AQI is: air quality condition is: look for this color: 0 - 50 Good Green 51 - 100 Moderate Yellow 101 - 150 Unhoolthy for Consitive Crowns 0.000 101 150 Unhealthy for Sensitive Groups Orange 151 - 200 Unhealthy Red because of the numerous wildfires that caused high levels of smoke - which formed into both PM2.5 and Ozone pollution.
+See the appendix for more information on the AQI.

-Table 2 shows the AQI breakdown by percentage in each category for 2016.
-Most days in the Puget Sound region are in the "Good" category, but local meteorological conditions, along with polluting sources, cause levels to rise into "Moderate" or above. $PM{2.5}$ generally determines the AQI in the
+Table 2 shows the AQI breakdown by percentage in each category for 2017.
+Most days in the Puget Sound region are in the "Good" category, but local meteorological conditions, along with polluting sources, cause levels to rise into "Moderate" or above.
+2017 presented a challenge in air quality